digitalmethodsinitiative/dmi_service_manager/readme.md

 Essentially, any image can be used with the idea that you can first upload relevant files to the server and then run the container which should save any results to the `data_path` folder.
 These can then be retrieved by the user.

-You will need to have the images available on the server where the DMI Service Manager is running.
+You will need to have the Docker images available on the server where the DMI Service Manager is running.
 You can either build them or download them from a repository (such as Docker Hub).
 The images we have built are quite large as they contain various ML models and their dependencies.
 We thus have not uploaded them to Docker Hub, and they will need to be built following the instructions in the DMI Dockerized Services repository.